California

 Artist in Residence Program

-Recology Western Oregon (RWO) and Arts Alliance of Yamhill County (AAYC) are pleased to announce the first annual Artist in Residence Program (AIR).
+Recology Western Oregon (RWO) and Arts Alliance of Yamhill County (AAYC) are pleased to announce the second annual Artist in Residence Program (AIR).
 RWO and AAYC aim to support the creation of art from recycled, repurposed, and discarded materials recovered from the Recology McMinnville Transfer Station and Recovery Zone.
-The Residency provides the two selected artists with access to discarded materials, a stipend of $1,000 per month, studio space at RWO’s McMinnville-based facility, and, at the close of the residency, a public exhibition in McMinnville.
+The Residency provides the two selected artists with access to discarded materials, a stipend of $1,000 per month, studio space at RWO’s McMinnville-based facility, and, at the close of the residency, a public exhibition in downtown McMinnville in Art Alley, graciously provided by Visit McMinnville during the Art Harvest Studio Tour.

 Questions?
 Contact our Waste Zero Specialist.